 Established in 2004, Detroit Behavioral Institute – Capstone Academy (DBI|CA) has been providing premier treatment for a large population of young individuals throughout the state of Michigan.
 Our residential treatment programs provide supportive, therapeutic, and compassionate care for male and female children and adolescents between the ages of 10 and 19 who are struggling with mental health disorders and co-occurring concerns.
 Located in Mid Town Detroit, DBA|CA is nestled in an attractive downtown area, which is within one mile of Detroit Children’s Hospital and Detroit Medical Center, adding to our ability to provide comprehensive medical services when appropriate.
 Our focus is placed on keeping youth, families, and the surrounding communities safe in order to reduce recidivism, while also teaching youth to be responsible members of society.

 The programs we offer have been designed for adjudicated youth, youth who have committed criminal acts, youth who are required to undergo psychiatric treatment, and non-adjudicated youth who are in need of a structured setting while recovering from traumatic experiences and/or mental health concerns.
-Our gender-specific tracks, as well as our specialized treatment tracks for adolescents who are struggling with substance abuse, cognitive or developmental delays, and significant traumatic backgrounds is what makes us stand out from our competitors.
+Our gender-specific tracks, as well as our specialized treatment tracks for adolescents who are struggling with cognitive or developmental delays and significant traumatic backgrounds is what makes us stand out from our competitors.
 When a child is experiencing thoughts of suicide, Detroit Behavioral Institute – Capstone Academy can provide the holistic care needed to move past this difficult time.

 Why consider treatment for suicidal thoughts at Detroit Behavioral Institute in Michigan